Friday, August 8, 2008

 Green lawn indicates the NO MANS LAND

-of separation with east and west Berlin.
+of the separation between East and West Berlin.

 The SONY center.